-For this reason, it is usually recommended to use SHA-based504 hashes and the most used is probably the SHA-2505 based SHA-256 for verifying file integrity.
+For this reason, it is usually recommended to use SHA-based504 hashes and the most used is probably the SHA-2505 based SHA256 for verifying file integrity.
 SHA is much more resistant to collisions506 than CRC and MD5.
-And collisions with SHA-256 or SHA-512 are rare and hard to compute for an adversary.
+And collisions with SHA256 or SHA512 are rare and hard to compute for an adversary.

-If a SHA-256 checksum is available from the source of the file, you should not hesitate to use it to confirm the integrity of the file.
-Note that SHA-1 is not recommended, but is better than not having a hash to compare.
+If a SHA256 checksum is available from the source of the file, you should not hesitate to use it to confirm the integrity of the file.